-The Clergy Reserve lands in Upper Canada were originally, in the first survey of the Province, one-seventh, set aside for the support of the Protestant clergy, as an act of justice towards the Protestants, and as a support due to them to match the grants of glebes and tithes allowed to the Roman Catholic church of Lower Canada.

-No objection was made to these grants of Clergy Reserves, and not much use made of them until Sir John Colborne brought them into general notice by his endowment of thirty-nine rectories of the Church of England with land grants out of the Clergy Reserves.
+The Clergy Reserve lands in Upper Canada were originally (in the first survey of the Province, one-seventh) set aside for the support of the Protestant clergy, as an act of justice toward the Protestants, and as a support due to them to match the grants of glebes and tithes allowed to the Roman Catholic church of Lower Canada.
+No objection was made to these grants of Clergy Reserves, and indeed not much use made of them, until Sir John Colborne brought them into general notice by his endowment of thirty-nine rectories of the Church of England with land grants out of the Clergy Reserves.
 This act was resented by the Presbyterian, Methodist and other Protestant churches, who claimed that the Reserves were rightfully as much theirs as the Church of England's.

-It had been a happy thing if the Reserves had been then and there appropriated and divided among all Protestant denominations for the support of their ministry, and probably it would have been done if all had exercised a little more patience, but the Rev. Dr. John Strachan of Toronto, instead of yielding disputed the claims of these churches, and at once the question became one of political party strife, instead of a bond to unite all Protestant churches in union and mutual charity.
-The question of Clergy Reserves henceforth was one of great political and religious rancour, and gave what it never should have done, a new and sore cause of political discord, which lasted until the Clergy Reserves were taken from the churches and secularized by Parliament.
-Every church has since then had reason to lament the issue, which deprived them all of property which was given to support a Protestant ministry in Upper Canada.
-The difficulty generally experienced of maintaining a Christian ministry and churches, drives them all into a rivalry of competition to obtain funds for their support which lowers the prestige and character of them all.

-This bitter dispute as to the appropriation of the Clergy Reserves drew the Presbyterians and Methodists into political opposition to the administration of the day, and led many of them into a support of the general agitation which was started and carried on for some years by Wm.
-Lyon McKenzie, with the claim for Responsible Government.
+It would have been a happy thing if the Reserves had been then and there appropriated, and divided among all Protestant denominations for the support of their ministry.
+Probably it would have been done if all had exercised a little more patience, but the Rev. Dr. John Strachan of Toronto, instead of yielding disputed the claims of these churches, and at once the question became one of political party strife, instead of a bond to unite all Protestant churches in union and mutual charity.
+The question of Clergy Reserves henceforth was one of great political and religious rancor, which lasted until the Clergy Reserves were taken from the churches and secularized by Parliament.
+Every church has since then had reason to lament the issue, which deprived them all of property given to support a Protestant ministry in Upper Canada.
+The difficulty generally experienced of maintaining a Christian ministry and churches, drives them all into rivalry to obtain funds for their support, which lowers the prestige and character of them all.
+This bitter dispute, as to the appropriation of the Clergy Reserves, drew the Presbyterians and Methodists into political opposition to the administration of the day, and led many of them to support the general agitation which was started and carried on for some years by Wm.
+Lyon Mackenzie, with the claim for Responsible Government.

 From 1820 to 1832 the Province increased in population and wealth.
-The preferential tariff it enjoyed in Britain, and a tariff of heavy rates on American importations, favored the agricultural productions and started manufacturing industry in Canada to some extent, although the Province was as yet too thinly peopled on the whole, and its towns hardly yet worth the name of towns, only the beginnings of such to make a figure.
+The preferential tariff it enjoyed in Britain, and a tariff of heavy rates on American importations, favored the agricultural productions and started the manufacturing industry in Canada to some extent.
+The Province was as yet thinly peopled, and its towns were hardly yet worth the name of towns, only the beginnings of such.
 Niagara up to 1832 still held the lead as to wholesale trade in Western Canada.